bearcat529/3700/README.md

 git merge upstream/master
 ```

-## Listing for First Six Weeks
+## Listing for First Four Weeks

 The first assignment group is designed to teach Verilog syntax for Register Transfer Level
 (RTL) design.
 You should plan to complete *approximately* one assignment per weekday.
 Some will go faster than others; if you complete an assignment in under one hour, you
 should continue working on the next assignment.
-For most students, the pace will slow in the
-the rtl_assignments group as the tasks become more complex.
-On average, you should plan
-about 1.5 weekdays per assignment in the rtl group.

-**How many hours per day?** Most students complete simple assignments within an hour, and more
-complex RTL assignments can vary widely since there are more opportunities to get stuck.
-Usually
-students can be successful when devoting at least **one hour per day, each day** to these assignments.
-If you get stuck, it is crucial to **seek help quickly and often**, and if you fall behind, **put in
-extra time if possible to keep on schedule**.
-The course will be much more valuable if you keep up
-with the assignments so that you can understand the lectures.

 * `1_verilog/` -- First assignment group for the semester.
 Assignments are organized
   into weekly subgroups: